pythonpete32/aragoncoop_governance/bylaws.md

 ## ARTICLE III. _*EXECUTION OF DOCUMENTS*_

 #### Section 1    Documents, Obligations and Disbursements
-Policies regarding documents, obligations and disbursements are set forth in the organization’s operations policies which shall be reviewed on an annual basis by the Members.
+Policies regarding documents, obligations and disbursements are set forth in the organization’s operations policies which shall be reviewed on a regular basis by the Members.

-## ARTICLE V. _*Accounting*_

-#### Section 1    Fiscal Cycle
-The designated fiscal cycle of the Aragon Cooperative shall be [between AGP's?].

-#### Section 2    Accounts
-Accounts must be produced between fiscal cycles.